Radisson Blu Hotel Reussen

-Andermatt is surrounded by two main mountains; Nätschen, which is on the north-east side, and Gemsstock, which is on the southern side.
-The overall ski area, the Andermatt-Sedrun Ski Arena, links the base town to a variety of higher locations via a fantastic lift system creating the largest ski area in central Switzerland, housing over 181km of skiable terrain.
+Andermatt ski resort is surrounded by two main mountains; Nätschen, which is on the north-east side, and Gemsstock, which is on the southern side.
+The overall ski area, the Andermatt-Sedrun Ski Arena, links the base town to a variety of higher locations via a fantastic lift system creating the largest ski area in central Switzerland with over 181km of ski terrain.
 The southern Gemsstock mountain is known as the jewel in the crown of Andermatt’s skiing, thanks to its majestic situation at 2,961m and its offering of a variety of legendary off-piste routes.

-A range of excellently groomed slopes include a selection of beginner runs, wide open intermediate pistes, freeride off-piste territory and even a fun park.
-Challenging and varied, the resort will appeal to everyone from those who are new to skiing to serious freeriders who will enjoy thrilling descents such as the 1,500m vertical drop off Gemsstock; one of the world’s best freeride destinations.
+The skiing in Andermatt is varied with a range of groomed slopes including beginner runs, wide open intermediate pistes, freeride off-piste territory and even a fun park.
+Challenging and varied, Andermatt ski resort will appeal to everyone from those who are new to skiing to serious freeriders who will enjoy thrilling descents such as the 1,500m vertical drop off Gemsstock; one of the world’s best freeride destinations.

 The Gemsstock area provides an appealing range of challenging black runs, a fun park and a half-pipe; which will be sure to satisfy the more experienced boarders.
 It also hosts a wide range of off-piste offering plenty of powder.
 Beginner snowboarders will enjoy use of the Natschen area which houses some flatter runs on which you can work up your technique before graduating to the more challenging terrain.

-For a relatively small resort, Andermatt offers an expansive and varied range of dining options.
+Andermatt ski resort has an expansive and varied range of dining options.
 Home to around 20 restaurants, diners can choose between traditional Swiss fayre, Italian delicacies, tapas feasts and much more.
-The introduction of the famous and luxurious Chedi Hotel brought a new element of dining to the town, with its chic restaurant on the hotel’s ground floor featuring fantastic ‘Theatre Kitchens’ and skilled Japanese speciality chefs.
+The introduction of the famous and luxurious Chedi Hotel Andermatt brought a new element of dining to the town, with its chic restaurant on the hotel’s ground floor featuring fantastic ‘Theatre Kitchens’ and skilled Japanese speciality chefs.